 - ground black pepper to taste

-- Add the onion and cook until tender, about 5-6 minutes, stirring occasionally.
-Add the shallot, garlic and cayenne and cook for an additional minute.
+Add the onion and cook until tender, about 5-6 minutes, stirring occasionally.
+Add the garlic, cayenne, and black pepper, and cook for an additional minute.

 - Remove from heat and serve hot.